thomasekdahlN/wealthprognosis-app/README.md

 ### Functionality on the priority wishlist:
 Some trouble transfering extraDownPayment to mortgage not working.
 Gir veldig negativ cashflow.
-Yield calculation
-Removing mortgage of property from mortgage calculations.

 #### Not a priority, but have been thinking of it.
 - Supporting tax prognosis, not just use this years taxes